Getac Integrates Sony Semiconductor Solutions' SORPLAS™ Environmentally Conscious Plastic into its Range of Premium Rugged Products

 News in brief:

-- SORPLAS is an environmentally conscious plastic developed and provided by SSS, which can achieve up to 99% utilization rate of recycled materials.
+- SORPLAS is an environmentally conscious plastic developed and provided by SSS, which can achieve up to 99% utilisation rate of recycled materials.

-IRVINE, Calif., Oct.
+TAIPEI, Oct.
 30, 2024 /PRNewswire/ -- Getac Technology Corporation (Getac) today announced a new step towards a sustainable world by adopting SSS' innovative SORPLAS into its range of premium rugged laptops and tablets.
-The announcement reaffirms both companies' collaboration to utilizing environmentally conscious materials and developing products that create a more sustainable future for all.
+The announcement reaffirms both companies' collaboration to utilising environmentally conscious materials and developing products that create a more sustainable future for all.

 In addition, compared to virgin flame-retardant polycarbonate resin, the amount of CO2 emitted during SORPLAS production is significantly reduced, and it has been technically confirmed that its properties can be maintained even after repeated recycling.
 As a result, its adoption can greatly reduce the environmental impact of technology manufacturing in the future.

-"Getac is firmly committed to creating a more sustainable future through environmentally responsible design and manufacturing, and we actively pursue innovation that enables us to achieve our goal," says Mike McMahon, President, Getac North America.
+"Getac is firmly committed to creating a more sustainable future through environmentally responsible design and manufacturing, and we actively pursue innovation that enables us to achieve our goal," says James Hwang, President of Getac Technology Corporation.
 "Implementing SORPLAS into our rugged devices is the latest step on this path and we look forward to working closely with Sony Semiconductor Solutions to bring it to more of our products and solutions going forward, helping to safeguard the future of our planet for future generations."

 About Getac